Mrs Jeanette Findlay

 - trade unions

-I am currently working with a multi-disciplinary team at the Scottish Centre for Employment Research on a Scottish Government-funded project in relation to Fair and Innovative Work.
-And have recently completed a consultancy report for the Rail, Maritime and Transport Union on the Economic Benefits of Public Sector Provision of Life-Line Ferry Services.
+She is currently working with a multi-disciplinary team at the Scottish Centre for Employment Research on a Scottish Government-funded project in relation to Fair and Innovative Work, and has recently completed a consultancy report for the Rail, Maritime and Transport Union on the Economic Benefits of Public Sector Provision of Life-Line Ferry Services.

-I recently co-hosted a workshop on The Unintended Consequences of Competitive Tendering with a particular focus on Scottish ferry transport.
+Jeanette co-hosted a workshop on The Unintended Consequences of Competitive Tendering in 2017, with a particular focus on Scottish ferry transport.
 This was funded by a grant from the ESRC Impact Acceleration Account together with support from the Adam Smith Business School.

 Thesis title: Will the governments welfare to work policies improve the demand for labour from people with a history of mental illness?